CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 2019-04-12 17:36:13.745 - INFO --- Job completed successfully.
 ```

-This will upload the file `jenkins-2.171.zip` to AIP Console, located at http://localhost:8081, for the application with guid `de7655a3-ecaa-4cd7-b860-5079a138db96`.
+This command will first search for the application `my cli application` on AIP Console server located at `http://localhost:8081` and then upload the file `jenkins-2.171.zip`.
 Once the upload is complete, the CLI tool will ask AIP Console to start an "Add Version" job, with snapshot creation.

 It'll then wait until the job is complete on AIP Console before closing, continuously monitoring the status of the job on AIP Console.
 The AIP Console CLI Tool will output information in the standard output, including error messages.